 Test Changes Incrementally

-After you change something, restart your server to test whether the changes make the mod work.
-It's better to make small changes and then test them than to make several changes and then test.
+After you change something, restart your server to test whether the changes work properly.
+It's better to make small changes and test them incrementally than to make several changes at once.

 You don't need to restart your server whenever you change the configs.
-You can just use the o.reload command we mentioned above to reload the RUST Mod and have the server detect/implement the new edits you made.
+You can just use the o.reload command we mentioned above to reload the Rust mod and have the server detect and implement the new edits you made.

 Conclusion